Classical Language & Civilization

 (Class V) Latin 2 strives for the mastery of fundamentals.
 Jenney, First Year Latin is completed.
 When the necessary forms, vocabulary, and grammar are mastered, the course turns to Latin readings from Ritchie, Fabulae Faciles and other suitable texts.
 Review of grammar and the study of English derivatives from Latin roots continue.
 Ancient Rome: An Introductory History and Classical Mythology & More are further utilized.

 (Class IV) Latin 3 assumes a familiarity with the fundamentals of grammar and concentrates on the literary contributions of a range of Roman authors.
 The text is Jenney, Second Year Latin.
-Authors read include Caesar, Aulus Gellius, Livy, Martial, Ovid, and Pliny.
+Authors read include Caesar, Livy, Ovid, and Pliny.
 Required vocabulary is drawn from the College Entrance Examination Board Word List, Levels I and II.
 John Colby, Review Latin Grammar, is used for weekly composition exercises.
-Students are expected to take the SAT II Latin test at the end of this course.
-In the spring, the production of a Plautine comedy, performed in Latin, is a popular activity.

 (Class III elective) Latin 4 is a literature course (with appropriate grammar review), emphasizing Latin’s “translation defying” beauty, intricacy, and majesty of expression (both in prose and poetry), as found in a varied group of authors including Caesar, Cicero, Pliny, and Sallust.
 The course stresses the learning of literary devices, the analysis of “real” Latin literature, and the appreciation of Latin in its various manifestations.
-The primary texts are Latin for Americans (Ullman and Suskin) and A Call to Conquest (edited by Perry).
-Vergil, Aeneid II (edited by LaFleur), the classicus locus for the Trojan Horse story and the centerpiece of the spring semester, serves both as a vehicle for literary analysis and as the quintessential readable tale.
+The primary texts are Cicero’s First Catilinarian Oration (Steadman), Sallust’s Bellum Catilanae (Steadman), and College Caesar (Steadman).
+Vergil, Aeneid II (edited by Pharr), the classicus locus for the Trojan Horse story and the centerpiece of the spring semester, serves both as a vehicle for literary analysis and as the quintessential readable tale.
 Required vocabulary is drawn from the College Entrance Examination Board Word List, Levels I-IV.

 AP Latin 5

-(Class II elective) AP Latin 5 follows the Advanced Placement Syllabus of Vergil’s Aeneid and Caesar’s Gallic War.
-The texts are A Song of War (edited by LaFleur and McKay) and A Call to Conquest (edited by Perry).
+(Class II elective) AP Latin 5 follows the Advanced Placement Syllabus of Virgil’s Aeneid and Caesar’s Gallic War.
+The texts are College Caesar (Steadman) and Virgil’s Aeneid (edited by Pharr).
 Selections from Books I, II, IV, and VI from the Aeneid and Chapters I, IV, V, and VI from the Gallic War are read in order to enhance the students’ appreciation of the history of Epic as a literary form and the theme of statesmanship in the first century B.C.
 Students are required to take the Advanced Placement Examination in May, which stresses familiarity with the use of imagery and metrical effects, as well as character analysis and the recognition of particular motifs and general themes.
 In addition to the Aeneid and Gallic War the course explores related works such as The Epic of Gilgamesh, The Iliad, The Odyssey, and Dune to reinforce the concept of the hero as an enduring motif in Classical and World literature.

 (Class I elective) The fall course of Latin 6 focuses on the topic of satire primarily through a close reading of The Satyricon of Petronius.
 The course also samples other examples of satire ranging from Jonathan Swift to The Three Stooges, from Jon Stewart to Saturday Night Live.
-In the spring, selections from Rome’s most emotional lyric poet, Catullus, are read from Garrison, The Student’s Catullus, followed by selections from Ovid, Metamorphoses and Amores (An Ovid Reader, edited by LaFleur).
+In the spring, selections from Rome’s most emotional lyric poet, Catullus, are read from Garrison, The Student’s Catullus.

 Greek 1 aims not only at gaining control of the language but also at comprehending some of the ideas of the Hellenistic world which have decisively contributed to Western Civilization.
-The text is Groton, From Alpha to Omega, supplemented by materials prepared by the department.
+The text is Alpha to Omega (Groton), supplemented by materials prepared by the department.
 Mastery of form recognition, vocabulary (including English derivations), and grammar is stressed, with major emphasis placed on reading and interpreting original Greek.

-After a review of the basic grammar and paradigms, Greek 2 spends the remainder of the fall term finishing From Alpha to Omega and crossing the bridge to original Greek with materials prepared by the department.
-Reading from the works of Aesop, Theophrastus, Lucian, and Xenophon, using A Greek Reader for Schools (Freeman and Lowe), is the focus of the winter term.
-In the spring, the major topic is Socrates (man, teacher, philosopher), as depicted in Aristophanes’ Clouds, Xenophon’s Memorabilia, and Plato’s Lysis and Apology (edited by J.J.
-Helm).
+After a review of the basic grammar and paradigms, Greek 2 spends the remainder of the fall term finishing Alpha to Omega and crossing the bridge to original Greek with materials prepared by the department.
+Reading from the works of Aesop and Xenophon is the focus of the winter term.
+In the spring, the major topic is Socrates (man, teacher, philosopher), as depicted in Aristophanes’ Clouds, Xenophon’s Memorabilia, and Plato’s Republic (Book I).

 In Greek 3, the fall term is devoted to a study of Homer’s Iliad.
 Emphasis is placed on understanding the history of the epic, the heroic image in literature, and the values of Mycenaean society.
 The text is Benner, Selections from the Iliad.
 In the spring semester, Aristophanes’ Frogs serves as the basis for a study of politics in late 5th-century Athens.
 Dependent upon student interest, the spring course also includes readings from Greek tragedy: either Euripides, Medea (edited by Elliott) or Sophocles, Antigone (edited by Brown).